 Teachers who are members of groups traditionally underrepresented in the sciences, or teachers who are teaching in schools with large numbers of students from groups traditionally underrepresented in the sciences, are especially urged to apply.

-The total cost of DataStreme Courses for the 2020/21 academic year is $450/semester (only $350 for AMS members; note that K–12 teacher annual membership in the Society is $61 per year, and is prorated depending on the time of the year).
+The total cost of DataStreme Courses for the 2022-23 academic year is $400 per semester.
 The DataStreme course fee covers all course materials including textbooks, university academic fees, as well as the three tuition-free graduate credits per course.
 The fee is nonrefundable.
 Instructions on paying the course fee will be distributed after acceptance to the course.
-By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of fall 2020).
+By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of Fall 2020).

 DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K–12 teachers.
-It is also made available via partnership with California University of Pennsylvania (Cal U) and their Global Online initiative (https://www.calu.edu/online/index.aspx).
+It is also made available via partnership with Pennsylvania Western University (PennWest) and their Global Online initiative (https://www.pennwest.edu/online).
 The courses, through which teacher-participants earn graduate credit, are managed via an online learning management system called Desire2Learn (D2L).
 All digital course materials provided by AMS are delivered through this online portal.
 Course assessments are also delivered via this platform.